ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 1 ("Request inconsistent with the current roles").

 * If the request is successfully processed, the Group Manager stores the association between: i) the new authentication credential of the group member; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context associated with the OSCORE group, together with the OSCORE Sender ID assigned to the group member in the group.
 The Group Manager MUST keep this association updated over time.

+This application profile does not specify a method for the group member to provide other group members with the identifier of its new authentication credential (OPT13).

 ## Retrieve the Group Manager's Authentication Credential # {#sec-gm-pub-key}